John West (missionary)

 John West (November 1778–21 December 1845) was the first Anglican priest in Western Canada and a teacher, reformer and author.
-A missionary of the Church Missionary Society and a chaplain for the Hudson's Bay Company, the chapel he founded in Winnipeg became St John's Cathedral.
+He was a missionary of the Church Missionary Society and a chaplain for the Hudson's Bay Company; the chapel he founded in Winnipeg became St John's Cathedral.
 Among his converts was Henry Budd, the first Native American ordained an Anglican priest.

 Early career

-West was born in Farnham in Surrey in 1778, the son of George West, an Anglican clergyman, and Ann (née Knowles).
+West was born in Farnham in Surrey in 1778, the son of George West, an Anglican clergyman, and his wife Ann (née Knowles).
 West became a deacon on 13 December 1804 and was ordained a priest on 21 September 1806.
-On 2 October 1807 he married Harriet Atkinson (1789-1839) in Wethersfield in Essex, and they had 12 children.
-He graduated from St Edmund Hall, Oxford with an MA on 8 June 1809.
-After his ordination West was appointed to various appointments in Essex where a mentor was the Rev. Henry Budd and in 1818 at the Church of St Michael the Archangel in Aldershot in Hampshire but West did not receive his first permanent office until early 1820 when he was appointed Rector at Chettle in Dorset.
+On 2 October 1807 he married Harriet Atkinson (1789–1839) in Wethersfield in Essex, and they had 12 children.
+He had matriculated at St Edmund Hall, Oxford in 1801, graduating BA in 1805 and with an MA on 8 June 1809.

+After his ordination West was a curate in Essex, at Wethersfield and then Stebbing.
+There was a time in 1814 during which he was curate to the Rev. Henry Budd, Rector of White Roding, a mentor.
+Budd was an evangelical widower, and chaplain to the Bridewell Hospital.
+West went on to Lindsell.
+In 1818 he was at the Church of St Michael the Archangel, Aldershot in Hampshire as perpetual curate.

+In early 1820 West was appointed Rector at Chettle in Dorset.
 However, he did not take up this appointment as he had already applied to the Church Missionary Society (CMS) to become a missionary, and West became the first chaplain to the Hudson's Bay Company in 1819 and was awaiting his first mission.